-- 1. Establish a set of expectations to guide students' academic and professional behavior as they develop in their role as pharmacists within a health care team. - 2.
-Promote awareness of moral, ethical, and legal conduct associated with the profession of pharmacy through proper education and a mutual understanding of expectations. - 3.
-Promote a community of trust and an environment conducive to learning. - 4.
-Create an environment that values academic integrity and leads to the development of lifelong principles of professionalism.
+- Establish a set of expectations to guide students' academic and professional behavior as they develop in their role as pharmacists within a health care team. - Promote awareness of moral, ethical, and legal conduct associated with the profession of pharmacy through proper education and a mutual understanding of expectations. - Promote a community of trust and an environment conducive to learning. - Create an environment that values academic integrity and leads to the development of lifelong principles of professionalism.

-The Oath of a Pharmacist defines the expectations for student pharmacists.
+The Oath of a Pharmacist from the American Association of Colleges of Pharmacy defines the expectations for student pharmacists.
+It reads;